Call us free on 0800 0853 823

 What causes a failed filling?

-There can be several different reasons why a filling can fail.
-A failed filling procedure could happen because the treatment wasn’t carried out well in the first place, or perhaps the filling was used when another form of treatment, such as a crown, would have been a better option.
-Another reason for failed fillings could be due to the original decay not being treated properly by your dentist before they place the filling.
-Your dentist should remove any decay and clean the area prior to placing a filling.
-If the decay isn’t treated correctly this could result in future complications.
+There are several reasons why a filling can fail.
+A failed filling could happen because the treatment wasn’t carried out well in the first place, or if a filling was used when another form of treatment (such as a root canal) would have been a better option.

 Although white fillings are considered a routine part of dental treatment, on some occasions the procedure may not go to plan.
 Errors can occur as a result of dental negligence with the following complications, which might result in the opportunity for a dental negligence claim: